October 2–8, 2023

 Fill in the blanks in these lines by Whitman:

-For every meal that strengthens me as good will strengthen you.
+For every night that salves me as good as a walk by the sea with you.